Shedeggsky/fedora-on-android/README.md

 # Fedora 44 on Termux (Android Emulation)

-Finally fixed
-A automated script to install and run a **Fedora 44 on Android** using proot.
+A automated script to install and run a **Fedora 44 session on Android** using proot.

 Uses official Linux Containers rootfs with `tigervnc-server` setup on first boot.